serokell/blog-posts/dep-types-inference/dep-types.md

     </td>
     <td>
       <ul>
-        <li> Easy to implement - descent and rename vars, stop when finding that name is re-defined.
+        <li> Easy to implement - descent and rename vars, stop when finding that name is re-defined.</li>
-        <li> The code can be pretty printed easily.
+        <li> The code can be pretty printed easily.</li>
       </ul>
     </td>
     <td>
       <ul>
         <li> It is slow to be used in production.
-N strings comparisons OR map lookups when calling or unifying a function, where N is a count of variables in it.
+N strings comparisons OR map lookups when calling or unifying a function, where N is a count of variables in it.</li>
       </ul>
     </td>
   <tr>